ayomawdb/ayomaonline.com/_posts/2019-07-11-colombo-white-hat-security-ctf001-walk-through.md

 - [https://ayoma.sgp1.cdn.digitaloceanspaces.com/CTF/ColomboWhuteHatSecurity-CTF-001.ova](https://ayoma.sgp1.cdn.digitaloceanspaces.com/CTF/ColomboWhuteHatSecurity-CTF-001.ova){:target="_blank"}

-Use "Import Appliance" option from "File" menu to select the "OVA" file and use the default options to complete the process.
+Use `Import Appliance` option from `File` menu to select the `OVA` file and use the default options to complete the process.

-Make sure that you have enabled a "Host-only Adapter" in "Settings" of the imported virtual machine.
+Make sure that you have enabled a `Host-only Adapter` in `Settings` of the imported virtual machine.

 ![image-20190712171537683](/assets/images/2019-07-11-colombo-white-hat-security-ctf001-walk-through/image-20190712171537683.png)